List of college radio stations in the United States

-Following are radio stations in the United States of America affiliated with colleges and universities that are regarded as college (student-run) stations.
+The following are radio stations in the United States affiliated with colleges and universities that are regarded as college (student-run) stations.
 The listings include links to Wikipedia pages on the stations, their parent institutions, and their cities and states of license.

 Separate lists are included to differentiate between stations that are licensed by the Federal Communications Commission (FCC) and those that broadcast solely by way of the internet: